Cristo Rey Jesuit College Preparatory of Houston

 Cristo Rey Jesuit College Preparatory of Houston is a Roman Catholic secondary school located on 6700 Mount Carmel Drive in Houston, Texas, United States.
 It was founded by the New Orleans Province of the Society of Jesus and continues to be a sponsored work of the Jesuits.
 It is a part of the Cristo Rey Network and also affiliated with the Roman Catholic Archdiocese of Galveston-Houston.
 Father T. J. Martinez, S.J., was the founding president.

 The school was opened in August 2009, on the campus of the former Mount Carmel High School.
 Like other Cristo Rey schools, students help pay for their tuition through a work-study program.
 All 60 of the school's first senior class graduated and were accepted into colleges, from the University of Texas to Georgetown.

 Cristo Rey Jesuit, along with The Chinquapin School and Yellowstone Academy, is one of the few Greater Houston private schools that serve exclusively low income students.
 In 2016 the racial mix of the student body was: 78.3% Hispanic, 15.2% African American, and 3.5% mixed race.

-Admission requirements

-Financial: Students should come from a family with sufficient financial need to qualify for the federal free or reduced lunch program.
-Families who are only slightly over this level are still encouraged to apply.
-The PSAS financial aid application will be used to verify need on a case-by-case basis, as the first criterion for admission.

-Age: In general, students must be 14 years old by September 1 of the year they enroll.
-To work at a work site other than the Corporate Work Study office, a student must be at least 14.

-Scholarship: Students must have at least average grades and attendance and be willing to work hard to achieve the high academic expectations and the work obligations of the school.

-Employability: Students must possess the maturity and work ethic necessary to be successful in an office environment working with adults.
-All students must also be able to present legal verification of their citizenship or residence, and either have or be able to obtain a social security number.